Doctor Strange's Book of Names

 A villainous sorcerer who once tangled with Dr. Strange [ST #145].
 Descendent of the infamous Russian monk.
 Last known status: Doc removed the knowledge of sorcery from Rasputin's mind and turned him over to the authorities.
 His memories eventually returned, and apparently his debt to society for trying to take over the world paid, Rasputin has forsaken a life of crime for marriage, two children, and a job in insurance under the name Plotnick [Cloak & Dagger Vol. 3 #1; Marvel Legacy The 1960's Handbook].

+Large green minotaur.
+Former apprentice of Dr. Strange.
 Former apprentice of Enitharmon The Weaver.
-Former mystical apprentice of Dr. Strange.
 Last known status: Deceased.

 Satannish